Argonauts: The clashing rocks

-Being rid of the Harpies, Phineus revealed to the Argonauts the course of their voyage, and advised them about the Symplegades.
-These were huge rocky cliffs, which, dashed together by the force of the winds, closed the sea passage.
-Thick was the mist that swept over them, and loud the crash, and it was impossible for even the birds to pass between them.
-So he told them to let fly a dove between the rocks, and, if they saw it pass safe through, to thread the narrows with an easy mind, but if they saw it perish, then not to force a passage.
-When they heard that, they put to sea, and on nearing the rocks let fly a dove from the prow, and as she flew the clash of the rocks nipped off the tip of her tail.
-So, waiting till the rocks had recoiled, with hard rowing and the help of Hera, they passed through, the extremity of the ship's ornamented prop being shorn away right round.
-Henceforth the Clashing Rocks stood still; for it was fated that, so soon as a ship had made the passage, they should come to rest completely.
+Being rid of the Harpies, Phineus revealed to the Argonauts the best course and warned them about the Symplegades.
+The Symplegades (also called the Cyanean Cliffs) were huge rocky cliffs, which could move and close the sea passage thereby crushing those attempting to pass.
+Thick was the mist that swept over them.
+Phineus told them to let a dove fly between the rocks, and, if they saw it pass through safely, to continue with their ship; if they saw it be crushed, then they should not sail through.
+The Argonauts did as advised: the dove survived, but the rocks closed on her tail feathers.
+Waiting till the rocks had recoiled, with hard rowing and the help of Hera, they passed through, the extremity of the ship's ornamented prop being crushed just like the dove's tail.
+It was fated that, as soon as a ship had made the passage, the Clashing Rocks should come to rest completely; accordingly, the rocks never moved again.

 Lycus

-When the Argonauts entered the sea called Euxine through the Cyanean Cliffs (i.e. Clashing Rocks of the Symplegades), they arrived among the Mariandynians.
+The Argonauts next arrived among the Mariandynians.
 There King Lycus received them kindly, grateful because they had killed Amycus, who had often attacked him.
-While the Argonauts were staying with Lycus and went out to gather straw, the seer Idmon, son of Apollo, was wounded by a wild boar and died.
-Also, on that island Tiphys died, and Ancaeus undertook to steer the ship.
+While the Argonauts were staying with Lycus and going out to gather straw, the seer Idmon, son of Apollo, was wounded by a wild boar and died.
+Tiphys also died on the island, and Ancaeus steered the ship from that point on.

 Island of Dia

-By the will of Hera they were borne to the island of Dia.
-There the Stymphalian Birds were wounding them, using their feathers as arrows.
-They were not able to cope with the great numbers of birds.
-Following Phineus' advice they seized shields and spears, and dispersed the birds by the noise, after the manner of the Curetes.
+By the will of Hera they ended up at the island of Dia.
+There the Stymphalian Birds wounded them, using their feathers as arrows.
+Following Phineus' advice they seized shields and spears, and dispersed the birds by making noise.
+The Argonauts also found shipwrecked men on the island, naked and helpless.
+They were the sons of Phrixus and Chalciope: Argus, Phrontis, Melas, and Cylindrus.
+They spoke of their misfortunes to Jason; they had suffered shipwreck whilst travelling to their grandfather Athamas.
+Jason welcomed and aided them.

-The Argonauts also found shipwrecked men on the island, naked and helpless—the sons of Phrixus and Chalciope—Argus, Phrontides, Melas, and Cylindrus.
-These told their misfortunes to Jason, how they had suffered shipwreck and been cast there when they were hastening to go to their grandfather Athamas, and Jason welcomed and aided them.
-And having sailed past the Thermodon and the Caucasus, they came to the river Phasis, which is in the Colchian land.
-The sons of Phrixus led Jason to land and bade the Argonauts to conceal the ship.
-They themselves went to their mother Chalciope, Medea's sister, and made known the kindness of Jason, and why they had come.
-Then Chalciope told them about Medea, and brought her with her sons to Jason.
-When she saw Jason, Medea recognized him as the one she had loved deeply in dreams by Hera's urging, and promised him everything.
-They brought him to the temple.
+The Argonauts, having sailed past the Thermodon and the Caucasus, came to the river Phasis, which is in the Colchian land.
+The sons of Phrixus led Jason to land and told the Argonauts to conceal the ship.
+They themselves went to their mother Chalciope and explained why they had come.
+Chalciope told them about Medea (who was her sister), who she brought with her as she and her sons returned to Jason.
+When Medea saw Jason, she recognized him as the one she had loved deeply in dreams (which had been sent be Hera), and promised him everything.
+Jason was then brought to the temple.